Leopold-D/bank-microservices-example/urlmapper-microservice/README.md

 - No example base provided (200K entries)
 - No query params number
+- URLs and Query seems inconsistent from a REST PoV

 ## Implementation

-With no real input file for the DB, loading will be hardcoded : http://localhost:8765/urlmapper/init/
+- With no real input file for the DB, loading will be hardcoded : http://localhost:8765/urlmapper/init/

+- "products" will be considered as base, any URL with query param will start by "/products?<param>..."

+- The mapper is mapping without knowing if the final string returned can be a valid URL, meaning :

+*products  => Fashion*
+*gender=female  => Women*
+*tag=1234  => Shoes*
+*tag=5678  => Boat­Shoes*
+*brand=123  => Adidas*

+With this way of doing, we tacle the upper issue :

+*/products?gender=female&tag=1234&tag=5678*

+Gives :

+*/Women/Shoes/Boat­Shoes*

+Which seems to be correct knowing the fact that BoatShoes is a sub-category of Shoes.

+**
 ## Example calls

 http://localhost:8765/urlmapper/endpoint/**